The Wing (workspace): History

 The initial idea for The Wing stemmed from Gelman's desire for a space to change and relax between business meetings as she lived in the New York City borough of Brooklyn, but worked in SoHo, Manhattan, and in Washington, D.C.
 The first title for this not-yet-created space was Refresh.
 When Gelman and Lauren Kassan began working together, they decided "The Wing" was a more fitting name, since it would represent a "wing" of the users' home away from their actual home.
 When developing this idea, the two decided to focus on creating a space where women can feel safe and supported.

 In October 2016, Gelman and Kassan founded The Wing in New York City's Flatiron District, on the Ladies' Mile.
 The company raised $2.4 million from majority women seed investors including SoulCycle's Julie Rice and Elizabeth Cutler as well as Birchbox's Hayley Barna.
 The Wing closed its Series A funding round led by early-stage venture firm New Enterprise Associates in April 2017.
 The company raised $8 million from investors including Kleiner Perkins and BBG Ventures.
 They subsequently opened another branch in a loft in SoHo.

-In November 2017, The Wing completed a Series B round led by WeWork.
+In November 2017, The Wing completed a Series B round led by WeWork (which divested its minority interest in 2020 before its bankruptcy filing of November 2023.).
 The company raised an additional $32 million bringing their total investment to $42 million.
 During 2018, The Wing opened new spaces in the Dumbo neighborhood of Brooklyn (its third New York City location) in January; in the Georgetown neighborhood of Washington, D.C., in April; and in San Francisco, California, in October.
 The Washington, D.C., facility includes a booth dedicated to law professor Anita Hill while the San Francisco space has a conference room dedicated to psychology professor Christine Blasey Ford.
-At the end of 2018, The Wing announced it would offer on-site childcare services, The Little Wing, as part of the expansion of its SoHo location.
+At the end of 2018, The Wing announced it would offer on-site childcare services, The Little Wing, as part of the expansion of its SoHo location, which later shuttered, following the 2020 school year.